 describes the entitled body and personnel and the privilege and immunities available

 International Organisations Act 1968 and 2005

 describes the entitled bodies/personnel and the privileges and immunities available

 Customs & Excise (Personal Reliefs For Special Visitors) Order 1992

 describes the entitled personnel and the conditions attached to the following:

-- relief for personnel from any duty or tax on the removal from warehouse of any alcoholic or tobacco goods, and
+- relief for personnel from any duty or tax on the removal from a customs warehouse of any alcoholic or tobacco goods, and

 - relief for personnel from any tax chargeable on the purchase of motor vehicles manufactured in another member state or a member of EEA/EFTA.